-Research proposal (25% of final grade)
+Research proposal (30% of final grade) due on D2L by 11:59 pm February 16

 Students will prepare a 1250-word (maximum) research proposal for a study that investigates an issue of interest in the area of forgiveness and/or revenge.
 Proposals must include a brief introduction that provides a compelling rationale (grounded in the current literature on the selected topic) for the value and importance of the study they propose to conduct, a detailed method (documenting intended participants, recruitment procedures, materials, and study protocol i.e., the study procedure), and a discussion of the proposed study's key contributions to our understanding of the selected topic.
 The rationale should cite relevant theory/research.
-Assessment criteria will include quality of the rationale that justifies the proposed study, appropriateness and rigour of the proposed design, sophistication of treatment in highlighting the study's anticipated contributions, and clarity of expression.
-Research proposals should be double-spaced, prepared in APA style, and submitted no later than Monday April 15 by 11:59 p.m. via D2LDropbox.
+Assessment criteria will include quality of the rationale that justifies the proposed study, appropriateness and rigour of the proposed design, sophistication of treatment in highlighting the study's importance and anticipated contributions, and clarity of expression.
+Research proposals should be double-spaced, prepared in APA style, and submitted no later than February 16 by 11:59 p.m. via D2LDropbox.
 More detailed instructions and criteria will be posted on D2 Without instructor approval, late submissions will be penalized 10% per day including weekends and holidays.